The Oldest Maine Coon Cat

 While the Guinness Book of World Records is a great place to start, people have to pay a lot of money to be submitted to the book so there might be Maine Coons that lived even longer!

-One such cat was Rubble, a male Maine Coon who lived to be 31 years old until he died in 2020.
+One example of this was a cat named Rubble, a male Maine Coon who lived to be 31 years old until he died in 2020.

 His owner, Michele, passed up the opportunity to submit him to the Guinness Book of World Records because she did not think he would like the attention, especially during his senior years (source 1).